kungfauxhustle/OpulentSuit/README.md

 Package includes a set of Opulent Suits for the "Great Great Asset To The Company (TM)" and co.

-Includes Red, Orange, Yellow, Green, Blue, Purple, Pink, Black, and White variations.
+* Includes Red, Orange, Yellow, Green, Blue, Purple, Pink, Black, and White variations.

 For more recolors check here!
 [CoffeesOpulentRecolors](https://thunderstore.io/c/lethal-company/p/Smartcoffee/CoffeesOpulentRecolors/)
+Anyone is free to use this as a base for recolors.
+Please let me know!
+I wanna put you here!

 ![](OpulentMetallic.png)